 CORE has been at the forefront of UK campaigning on corporate accountability for 20 years.
-Here is a summary of our achievements and collection of endorsements from those we work with.

 Among our successes, we have: